What Causes Mesothelioma?

 Mesothelioma Risk Factors

-• Age and gender risk: As of 2021, the U.S. Centers for Disease Control and Prevention reports people 65+ are nearly 13 times more likely to develop mesothelioma than those 54 and younger.
+• Age and gender risk: The U.S. Centers for Disease Control and Prevention reports people 65 and older are nearly 13 times more likely to develop mesothelioma than those 54 and younger as of 2021.
+Most diagnoses occur between ages 75 and 79.

-• Military exposure: Military bases, housing, vehicles and crafts like planes and ships used a lot of asbestos, putting veterans at a higher risk of exposure and developing mesothelioma.
+• Military exposure: Military bases, housing, vehicles and crafts such as planes and ships used heavy amounts of asbestos, putting veterans at higher risk of exposure and mesothelioma.

-• Occupational exposure: Workers in industries that used a lot of asbestos have a higher risk of mesothelioma.
+• Occupational exposure: Workers in industries that used asbestos heavily have an increased risk of mesothelioma.

-• Secondary exposure: Family members of asbestos workers face a high risk of exposure from fibers accidentally brought home.
+• Secondary exposure: Family members of asbestos workers face exposure risk from fibers workers accidentally carry home.

-Exposure to asbestos can happen at work, in older homes, in public buildings and in the environment.
-Asbestos fibers make products heat resistant.
-But they can break down and create toxic dust.
-Workers in commercial and industrial sectors faced a high risk of exposure.
+Asbestos exposure can happen at work, in older homes, in public buildings and in the environment.
+Workers in commercial and industrial sectors have faced higher exposure risks.

 Occupational Asbestos Exposure